MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 To configure Music On Hold:

-1. In the left navigation of the Microsoft Teams admin center, go to **Voice > Calling policies**.
+1. In the left navigation of the Teams admin center, go to **Voice > Calling policies**.

 2. On the **Manage policies** tab select one of the existing policies or create a new one.